App Comparison

 Round-up savings represent one of the most popular automated saving methods.
 Apps like Acorns and Chime pioneered this approach.
 Every time you make a purchase, the app rounds up to the nearest dollar and saves the difference.
 Buy a coffee for $4.25, and the app rounds it to $5.00, saving 75 cents automatically.

 These micro-savings might seem insignificant at first glance.
 However, they accumulate surprisingly fast.
-Consider the average American makes dozens of transactions weekly.
+According to NerdWallet’s analysis of savings app performance, the average American makes dozens of transactions weekly.
 Those small round-ups can easily translate to $50 or more monthly.
 That’s $600 annually without any conscious effort.

 Many apps now offer multiplier features that accelerate this process.
 You can double or triple your round-ups to boost savings even faster.
 Some platforms also offer cashback rewards from partner retailers.
 These bonuses get deposited directly into your savings, creating additional passive income streams that require zero work from you.